Ensono/amido.github.io/docs/testing/testing_in_nx/playwright_accessibility_testing.md

         expect(results.violations,'No violations should be present, see console log').toHaveLength(0) });
 ```
-The violations array within the results object detail any elements of the application which have breached the specified/default web content accessibility guidlines.
+The violations array within the results object detail any elements of the application which have breached the specified/default web content accessibility guidelines.
 As such, we assert that there are no entries in the array, if there are more than one elements then the test will fail.
 ```typescript
 await new AxeBuilder({ page }).withTags(['wcag2a', 'wcag2aa', 'wcag21a', 'wcag21aa']).analyze()
       .then((results) => {